kaiko-ai/eva/docs/user-guide/getting-started/installation.md

 # Installation

-*Note: this section applies in the current form only to Kaiko-internal user testing and will be revised for the public package when publishing eva*

 - Create and activate a virtual environment with Python 3.10+

 - Install *eva* and the *eva-vision* package with: